pdidev/tutorial/README.md

-# PDI hands-on

-simple exercises to manipulate PDI
+\page Getting_started Getting started with PDI

+Once PDI is \ref Installation "installed" and you have understood its
+\ref Concepts "core concepts", you can start using it in your code.

-## Environment required on the poincare machine
+# Environment required on the poincare machine

 Add the following line at the end of your bashrc & profile file to load the PDI library:
 ```bash